PaperStrange/TourGuideAI/SECURITY.md

 ## Learn More

-For more information about security best practices, see our [Security Documentation](https://docs.tourguideai.com/security).
+For more information about security best practices, see the [Technical Implementation](docs/project_lifecycle/knowledge/project.lessons.md#technical-implementation) section of our project lessons.